 Fort Sanders Regional’s extensive surgical capabilities are transforming the surgery experience for patients in East Tennessee.
 From the area’s first robotically-assisted surgery system, image-guided brain and spinal cord procedures, to our brand new hybrid operating room, Fort Sanders Regional provides patients more options and the best surgical technology available.
 We also offer traditional surgical options including advanced laparoscopy and day surgery procedures.

 Fort Sanders introduced the da Vinci Robotics system to East Tennessee in December 2004.
-Since that time, we have performed more than ___ prostatectomies and one of the first GYN procedures in our area.
-Robotics technology gives surgeons greater precision and control than ever before possible.
 The surgeon’s hand and finger movements are performed on a computer console that is directly linked to robotic instruments positioned inside the patient through tiny incisions.
 The small incisions mean less pain, a shorter hospital stay, and a quicker recovery for patients.

 Hybrid Operating Room